terraform-ibm-modules/terraform-ibm-ocp-ai/solutions/fully-configurable/README.md

 ## Features and Capabilities

--  **AI-Enhanced Red Hat OpenShift Deployment**: Automates the provisioning of a fully configured Red Hat OpenShift Cluster on VPC with integrated AI capabilities on IBM Cloud.
+-  **AI-enhanced Red Hat OpenShift Deployment**: Automates the provisioning of a fully configured Red Hat OpenShift Cluster on VPC with integrated AI capabilities on IBM Cloud.
 This includes optimized configurations for machine learning frameworks and simplified deployment of AI-driven applications.

 ## Architecture